OSUrobotics/follow-the-leader/README.md

 ### Core nodes
 #### General
-- simple_state_manager.py - A lightweight state machine for managing the behavior of the nodes
+- `simple_state_manager.py` - A lightweight state machine for managing the behavior of the nodes
-- image_processor.py - Publishes the optical flow-based foreground segmentations
+- `image_processor.py` - Publishes the optical flow-based foreground segmentations
-- visual_servoing.py - Given a pixel target and a tracking pixel, it will attempt to visually line up the target and tracking pixels.
-It will also read in the 3D estimate of the tracked pixel and use it to determine when to stop the servoing.
+- `visual_servoing.py` - Given a pixel target and a tracking pixel, it will attempt to visually line up the target and tracking pixels.
+It will also read in the 3D estimate of the tracked pixel and use it to determine when to stop the servoing. (*Note*: Due to the refactor of the point tracker, this file currently is likely to not be working properly.)

 #### 3D Controller
-- point_tracker.py - Accepts requests to start tracking pixels in an image.
-Runs PIPs and triangulates point correspondences to output 3D point locations.
+- `point_tracker.py` - A node that stores in RGB images, runs PIPs when queried, and triangulates point correspondences to output 3D point locations.
+Can either be synchronously queried for a set of pixels, or can asynchronously send a set of target pixels to start tracking. (*Note*: The latter function may be broken at the moment)
-- curve_3d_model.py - Builds a 3D model of the tree by reading in the foreground segmentation masks, running branch detection, initializing tracking points for the point tracker, retrieving the 3D estimates, and stitching together the estimates to form the curve.
+- `curve_3d_model.py` - Builds a 3D model of the tree.
+Does so by reading in the foreground segmentation masks, running branch detection in the 2D mask, retrieving the corresponding 3D estimates, and stitching together the estimates to form the curve.
-- controller_3d.py - Subscribes to the 3D model of the tree and uses this information to output velocity commands to maintain a set distance from the branch while following it in a given direction.
+- `controller_3d.py` - Subscribes to the 3D model of the tree and uses this information to output velocity commands to maintain a set distance from the branch while following it in a given direction.
+Also handles rotating the camera around the lookat target to get multiple views of the tree.

 #### 2D Controller

 This controller is being phased out in favor of the 3D one, and there is no guarantee it will be supported in the future.

-- controller.py - Outputs velocity commands to follow the leader in the optical frame by processing the mask data and fitting a curve
+- `controller.py` - Outputs velocity commands to follow the leader in the optical frame by processing the mask data and fitting a curve

 ### Utilities
+- `utils/blender_server.py` - If testing the robot in simulation (use the `follow_the_leader_sim.launch.py` file), this file handles running a Blender instance that creates a mock tree model.
+It subscribes to the position of the camera and renders images as the robot moves.
+Note that the Blender rendering is not super fast and so it is not advisable to move the robot too fast.
+- `io_manager.py` - Handles reading inputs from a game controller (`/joy`) for convenience.
+- `curve_fitting.py` - Utilities for Bezier-based curve fitting.

+### Obsolete (delete these later)
-- gui.py - Provides a GUI that connects to the camera feed, allows you to click on points, and visualize the point tracking results from the point tracking node.
+- `gui.py` - Provides a GUI that connects to the camera feed, allows you to click on points, and visualize the point tracking results from the point tracking node.
 Also allows you to test the visual servoing by selecting a single point to be tracked and right-clicking on the pixel to be aligned to.
 Requires the point_tracker node to be running, as well as the visual seroving node if you're testing that.
-- io_manager.py - Quick interface for the UR to easily run the 3D controller via a physical device connected to the UR's digital IO pins.
-- curve_fitting.py - Utilities for Bezier-based curve fitting.

 ## Dependencies